KingWaffleIII/AntiProcrastinator/README.md

 # AntiProcrastinator

-Your computer will yell at you for procrastinating.
+A Python script that yells at you for doing things you shouldn't be.
 Yes, I was procrastinating when I made this.

 Features: